 - 4. Shared Driveways.
 Shared driveway access with adjacent lots is encouraged, subject to compliance with the following requirements: - a.
 The driveway is directly adjacent to a shared property line; - b.
 An easement for the use of the driveway is obtained; and - c.
 The driveway width is adequate to serve the additional number of vehicles to be served. - 5.
 Compact Car Spaces.
 Up to 50 percent of the required number of parking spaces may be sized for compact cars.
-Compact car parking spaces shall be at least eight (8) feet in width and 16 feet in length, and shall be clearly marked, "COMPACT".
+Compact car parking spaces shall be at least eight feet in width and 16 feet in length, and shall be clearly marked, "COMPACT".
 Compact parking spaces shall be distributed throughout the parking lot.
 Where an entire section of the parking lot is restricted to compact car parking with an angle of 90 degrees, the aisle width may be reduced from the standard 25 feet to 23 feet; such compact sections, if used, should be located so as to minimize the distance from the section to the appropriate building or activity. - 6.
 Parking Spaces for People with Disabilities.
 Parking spaces shall be provided for people with disabilities in accordance with the Uniform Building Code and Americans with Disabilities Act and subject to approval by the Chief Building Inspector.

-Designated spaces are to be incorporated into the overall parking requirement for the project.

-- 7. Employee Parking.
-Parking spaces for all commercial business and industrial uses designated for employees, where employee parking is required, shall be identified by the employer as "employee parking." - 8.
-Electric Vehicle Parking.
+Designated spaces are to be incorporated into the overall parking requirement for the project. - 7.
+Employee Parking.
+Parking spaces for all commercial business and industrial uses designated for employees, where employee parking is required, shall be identified by the employer as "employee parking."

+- 8. Electric Vehicle Parking.
 Electric vehicle parking spaces shall be provided as required by the California Green Building Standards Code (Green Building Code) and subject to approval by the Chief Building Inspector.
-Electric vehicle charging stations above the number required by the Green Building Code may qualify for parking reductions, as addressed in Section 5.9.5.C.1.
-Parking spaces designated for electric vehicle charging stations shall be counted toward meeting the minimum parking requirement. - 9.
-Designated parking for Clean Air Vehicles.
+Electric vehicle charging stations above the number required by the Green Building Code may qualify for parking reductions, as addressed in Section 5.9.5.C.1. - a.
+Parking spaces designated for electric vehicle charging stations shall be counted toward meeting the minimum parking requirement. - b.
+Accessible parking spaces with an access aisle designated for electric vehicle charging stations shall be counted as two parking spaces toward meeting the minimum parking requirement. - c.
+Electric vehicle charging stations, as defined in CA GOV §65850.7, shall be exempt from all provisions of the Sacramento Zoning Code and County Code, except for standards and regulations necessary to ensure that the charging station will not have a specific, adverse impact upon the public health or safety as determined by the Chief Building Inspector. - 9.
+Designated Parking for Clean Air Vehicles.
 New projects, additions, or alterations that add 10 or more vehicular parking spaces shall provide designated parking for any combination of low-emitting, fuel-efficient, and carpool/van pool vehicles as required by the California Green Building Standards Code and subject to approval by the Chief Building Inspector.
 Designated spaces are to be incorporated into the overall parking requirement for the project.